Chia Seed Cake

 Mix together Greek (or natural) yoghurt, chia seeds and lemon zest and juice until fully combined.

-Add the yoghurt mixture and beat in on a low setting until fully incorporated.
+Add the yoghurt mixture and beat on a low setting until fully incorporated.
 Sift flour, baking powder and salt together.

-Add the rest of the flour mixture and give the cake batter a good beat for 10 seconds but no more, don't overbeat.
+Add the rest of the flour mixture and give the cake batter a good beat for 10 seconds, but no more; don't overbeat.

 Transfer to a lined loaf tin and bake for 40-45 minutes until a skewer inserted into the centre comes out clean.

-Hint: loaf tin liners are ideal to save the hassle of lining a tin.
+Hint: Loaf tin liners are ideal to save the hassle of lining a tin.

 Lemon Syrup

-10 minutes before the cake comes out of the oven heat together sugar and water until the sugar dissolves.
+10 minutes before the cake comes out of the oven, heat together sugar and water until the sugar dissolves.
 Prick the hot cake all over, stir lemon juice into the sugar syrup and then pour over the cake.
-Allow to soak in whilst the cake cools then remove to a cooling rack.
+Allow to soak in whilst the cake cools, then remove to a cooling rack.

 Hint: keep tipping your saucepan to the side to see if sugar granules still remain on the base.